 What is shared parental responsibility (joint custody)?

-The judge will order shared parental responsibility unless s/he finds that shared parental responsibility would be harmful to the child.
-Any evidence of domestic violence or child abuse (even if there is no criminal conviction and/or no injunction for protection against domestic violence) will be considered by the judge to be evidence of harm to the child.
-The court may consider the desires of the parents and may give one parent the ultimate responsibility for particular aspects of the child's welfare or may divide the responsibilities between the parents.2
+The judge will order shared parental responsibility unless s/he finds that shared parental responsibility would be harmful (“detrimental”) to the child.
+Any evidence of domestic violence or child abuse will be considered by the judge to be evidence of harm to the child, even if there is no criminal conviction and/or no injunction for protection against domestic violence.
+The court may consider the desires of the parents and may give one parent the ultimate responsibility for particular aspects of the child’s welfare or may divide the responsibilities between the parents.2

 1 F.S.A. § 61.046(17)